NeuronXCaliber/Article-Recommendation-/README.md

 Combination of an optimized SVM model + Recurrent Neural Network model will help to overcome the problem and choose the best pathway to learn.

+Input : three Pourquoi les programmeurs veulent des bureaux privÃ©s 911: Pourquoi les programmeurs veulent des bureaux privÃ©s: stackoverflow
+This is a 3 star rated article (not so advanced or not so bad).
+Output : Article will be recommend to the student of 3 star as the students knowledge capacity is Moderate The article will be recommended to the moderate student ans his/her capacity is not so high.